Hybridoma technology: In diagnostic histopathology

 reports on having developed an immuno-cytochemical procedure for simultaneous labeling of cytokeratin component no. 18 (CK18) and prostate specific antigen (PSA).
 This would help in the further characterization of disseminated individual epithelial tumor cells in patients with prostate cancer.
-The twelve control aspirates from patients with benign prostatic hypertrophy showed negative staining, which further supports the specificity of CK18 in detecting epithelial tumour cells in bone marrow.
+The twelve control aspirates from patients with benign prostatic hyperplasia showed negative staining, which further supports the specificity of CK18 in detecting epithelial tumour cells in bone marrow.

 In most cases of malignant disease complicated by effusion, neoplastic cells can be easily recognized.
 However, in some cases, malignant cells are not so easily seen or their presence is too doubtful to call it a positive report.
 The use of immuno-cytochemical techniques increases diagnostic accuracy in these cases.